Positive and non-positive measurements in energy distillation from quantum batteries: conclusion

 \section{conclusion}

-Measurement-based method of energy extraction from quantum batteries was introduced in Ref.~\cite{POVM, ord_demon}, which involved action of POVM on an auxiliary attached to the battery.
+Measurement-based method of energy extraction from quantum batteries was introduced in Ref.~\cite{demon1,ord_demon,auxi}, which involved action of POVM on an auxiliary attached to the battery.
 Here we identified the most general quantum mechanically allowed measurements, which could be NPOVMs and compared the effectiveness of NPOVM and POVM in measurement-based energy extraction from quantum batteries where the measurement under consideration is always performed on the attached auxiliary.

-We first introduced two types of NPOVMs and derived the expressions for the maximum stochastically extractable energies using POVMs and NPOVMs of both types.
+We first introduced two types of NPOVMs and derived the expressions for the {distillable energy,} maximum stochastically extractable energies, {and average extractable energy} using POVMs and NPOVMs of both types.
 Our method involves first switching on an interaction between the battery and the auxiliary, then applying a noise on the auxiliary by introducing an interaction between the auxiliary with its environment and then finally applying projective measurements on the joint system: auxiliary-external, auxiliary-environment, and auxiliary-environment-external, which represents the application of, respectively, POVM, type-1 NPOVM, and type-2 NPOVM, on the auxiliary.
-We proved that stochastically extractable energy using NPOVMs of both types does not depend on the applied noise on the auxiliary.
+We proved that {distillable energy} and stochastically extractable energy using NPOVMs of both types does not depend on the applied noise on the auxiliary. {The average extractable energy is even independent of the applied measurement and is equal to the energy difference between the battery's initial state and the state just before the application of the measurement.}

-Subsequently, we focused on qubit batteries described by a particular Hamiltonian and compared the stochastically extractable energy using POVMs and {NPOVMs of type-1}.
-By separately considering amplitude damping, bit-flip, and dephasing noise, acting on the auxiliary we proved that the stochastically extractable energy using NPOVM of type-1 is always greater than or equal to the same for POVMs, whatever the strength of the considered noise.
-Moreover, considering a class of initial states we made a comparison between the stochastically extractable energy using POVM and type-2 NPOVM in the presence of amplitude damping noise affecting the auxiliary.
-We show that also in this case, the stochastically extractable energy using NPOVM of type-2 is greater than or equal to that using POVM.
+Subsequently, we focused on qubit batteries described by a particular Hamiltonian and compared the {distillable energy} and stochastically extractable energy using POVMs and {NPOVMs of type-1}.
+By separately considering amplitude damping, bit-flip, and dephasing noise, acting on the auxiliary we proved that the {distillable energy} and stochastically extractable energy using NPOVM of type-1 is always greater than or equal to the same for POVMs, whatever the strength of the considered noise.
+Moreover, considering a class of initial states we made a comparison in terms of {distillable energy} and maximum stochastically extractable energy between the using POVM and type-2 NPOVM in the presence of amplitude damping noise affecting the auxiliary.
+We show that also in this case, for both the {figure of merits} using NPOVM of type-2 is greater than or equal to that using POVM.